0065paula/docs/index.rst

 |image48|\

-Step by Step guide to configuring a VPC with Public Subnet and Private Subnets and Hardware VPN Access (you may want to have a look at the VPC Mode - VPC with Public and Private Subnets - Part 2.2.2 tutorial first, before creating this VPC.
+Step by Step guide to configuring a VPC with Public Subnet and Private Subnets and Hardware VPN Access (you may want to have a look at the `VPC Mode - VPC with Public and Private Subnets - Part 2.2.2 <#vpc-with-public-and-private-subnets>`__ tutorial first, before creating this VPC.

 1. Create a new VPC Stack, in the region of your choice: |image49|\
     |image50|\